purduehackers/evergreen/operations/team/all-hands.md

 # Where

 All Hands typically runs on Discord, in a voice channel called “🙌all hands”.
-This voice channel is public because _All Hands is open to the public_.
-Anyone in the community is welcome & encouraged to join.
+This voice channel is public because All Hands is open to the public: anyone in the community is welcome & encouraged to join.

 The first All Hands of every month runs in person in the Lawson building.
 We do not reserve rooms because Purdue charges us to reserve rooms over the weekend.
 Instead, we take advantage of the fact that Lawson is locked over the weekend and most rooms are empty, so we can run in and grab one.
 We usually grab LWSN 1106 or LWSN B134.